Top 10 Best Seinen Manga to Read

 For whom?

-10. Goodnight Punpun: Diving into Inner Torments
+10. Good night Punpun: Diving into Inner Torments

 The concept:

-Goodnight Punpun (Oyasumi Punpun), created by Inio Asano, is a deeply introspective manga.
-The author depicts Punpun, the protagonist, as a schematic bird, while all the other characters appear realistic.
-This graphic choice illustrates the hero's difference and isolation.
-The story follows his daily life, from childhood to adulthood, between disillusionment, domestic violence, painful love, and the search for meaning.
+Good night Punpun(Oyasumi Punpun), created by Inio Asano, is a deeply introspective manga.
+The author depicts Punpun, the protagonist, as a schematic bird while all other characters appear realistically.
+This graphic choice illustrates the hero’s difference and isolation.
+The story follows his daily life, from childhood to adulthood, between disillusionment, family violence, painful love and search for meaning.

 What makes it unique:

-Through a style that is sometimes dreamlike, sometimes raw, Inio Asano tackles difficult themes such as depression, loneliness, and failure.
-Each chapter confronts the reader with a harsh reality that can be disturbing but also strangely universal.
-Goodnight Punpun is not a manga that seeks to please at all costs: it is a touching, often unsettling work that speaks to anyone who has ever experienced existential malaise.
+Through a sometimes dreamlike, sometimes raw style, Inio Asano addresses difficult themes such as depression, loneliness and failure.
+Each chapter confronts the reader with a harsh reality, which can be disturbing but which also turns out to be strangely universal.Good night Punpunis not a manga that seeks to please at all costs: it is a touching, often destabilizing work, which speaks to all those who have already experienced existential unease.

 Target audience: